NCAR/micm/docs/source/user_guide/vectorized_matrix_solver.rst

 :cpp:member:`micm::State::variables_` parameter, representing the concnetration of each of the species.

-After we created that first ``solver``, if we get a state and set the concentration of the species and then print them, they are printed in order of grid cell first and then species.
+After we created that first ``solver``, if we get a state and set the concentration of the species and then print them, they are printed in order of grid cell (columns) first and then species (rows).
 Here, when setting the species, read the double as ``grid cell.species``.

 .. literalinclude:: ../../../test/tutorial/test_vectorized_matrix_solver.cpp
   :language: cpp